illinoistech-itm/jhajek/itmt-430/reports/sprint-01/rubric.md

 ### Project Manager

-Will gather the contributed portions into a single narrative (be careful just copying and pasting) -- see the template.md for a standard template.
-They will give the presentation overall, as well as gather what the atomic goals for the next semester will be based on the input gathered in this first sprint.
+Will set initial tasks and timelines using a project management tool, displaying projected progress and actual goals accomplished.
+They Will gather the contributed portions into a single narrative (be careful just copying and pasting) -- see the template.md for a standard template.
+They will give the presentation to their lab class based on their accomplishments

 ## Deliverable